d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   https://github.com/JLLeitschuh/ktlint-gradle/pull/667)
 - [ ] Update @zxcvbn-ts/language-common to 3.0.3 is skipped due to issues in rebuilding keycloak Docker images
 - [ ] Update @zxcvbn-ts/language-en to 3.0.1 is skipped due to issues in rebuilding keycloak Docker images
+- [ ] Update Postgres in Docker-compose.yml to 16.0 causes CD to fail.
+Postgres can't be upgraded to 16 as existing data is not compatible.
 - [ ] The docker-compose-plugin v.2.19.1 causes connection issues:
 - [ ] Check that it is still valid for `**/CompanyApi.kt', '**/CompanyDataController.kt` to be excluded from detekt, at latest once the refactoring of the APIs is done this must be reevaluated